watzcraft/HauntingHouse/README.md

 I tried to built my own knowledge in this area and keep the information for the poor guy to come and manage the house someday.

 I must admit, it is a **lot** of work and in the meantime i may have missed some of the issues and workarounds i encountered on the way.
 And now, as i see this is a neverending work i decided to release the book in this "under construction" state.
-Even as it already has about 140 pages, there may come another 140 and it si not complete.
-It futile to wait.
+Even as it already has about 140 pages, there may come another 140 and it is still not complete.
+It is futile to wait.

 So, if you expect a fully fledged complete and revised book, stay away.
 If you expect some useful help (and maybe offer some of your own valuable advice) - be welcome.